Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 <img src="data/readme-images/map-colours.svg" alt="Example of a constituency-level map with a title and custom colour palette produced by `BSol.mapR` from randomly generated data." width="50%" />
 <p class="caption">
-Example of a constituency-level map with a title and custom colour paletteproduced by `BSol.mapR` from randomly generated data.
+Example of a constituency-level map with a title and custom colour palette produced by `BSol.mapR` from randomly generated data.
 </p>

 </div>